eknowles/adapt-mock/README.md

 ];
 ```

-Declare the function somewhere inside the
+Declare the function on the window.

 ```javascript
 function updateLabels(revert, state) {
   // Use whatever JavaScript you like here (e.g. JQuery)